andreykiv/JavaAngularBootcamp/README.md

 #### 1. Description
 ```
-In the first exercice the task was to make a get requests to an external API via AJAX and handle the output with JQuery.
+In the first exercice the task was to make a get requests to an external API via
+AJAX and handle the output with JQuery.

-The task of the second exercice was to create an API REST (using Spring Tool Suite) and make the complete CRUD requests to the
+The task of the second exercice was to create an API REST app (using Spring Tool Suite)
+and make the complete CRUD requests to the
 embedded database (H2).
-It was also important to configure CORS in the server side to make CRUD requests work.
+It was also important to configure CORS in the server side to make
+CRUD requests work.

 Some complications that were met when doing those exerices:
 1. When sending PUT and POST to the server, Spring couldn't 'understand' the format of